amirmazmi/amirmazmi.github.io/_posts/2017-11-20-McKinsey-hackathon.md

 ![_config.yml]({{ site.baseurl }}/images/2017-11-20-residuals1.png)

 &emsp;&emsp;It is clear that there are several outliers from the model.
 This could easily be as a result of a poor model which is known to be the case since the features were not filtered properly.
-Refocusing again on the pipeline, just creates some filters to remove the outliers as with better feature selection, this would already be automated.
+Refocusing again on the pipeline, proceed to create some filters to remove the outliers as with better feature selection, this would already be automated.

 ![_config.yml]({{ site.baseurl }}/images/2017-11-20-actualvsfittedvalues2.png)